Kim Kardashian, Superstar: Release

 The film was released on March 21, 2007, by Vivid Entertainment.
 According to a press release they issued, they purchased the tape from a "third party" for $1 million.

 In February 2007, before its release, Kardashian sued Vivid Entertainment for invasion of privacy and for the profits from and ownership of the tape.
-She dropped the suit in late April 2007, settling with Vivid Entertainment for $5 million.

 In April 2016, Ian Halperin alleged in his book Kardashian Dynasty that Kardashian and her mother, Kris Jenner, deliberately leaked the sex tape to Vivid Entertainment.
-According to Halperin, "A mutual friend of Kim and Paris Hilton had advised her that if she wanted to achieve fame, a sex tape would be the way to go ...
-Kim had discussed the idea of producing a tape with her family beforehand ...
-It was Kris who engineered the deal behind the scenes [with Vivid Entertainment] and was responsible for the tape seeing the light of day".
+According to Halperin, "A mutual friend of Kim and Paris Hilton had advised her that if she wanted to achieve fame, a sex tape would be the way to go … Kim had discussed the idea of producing a tape with her family beforehand … It was Kris who engineered the deal behind the scenes (with Vivid Entertainment) and was responsible for the tape seeing the light of day".
 On the release of Kardashian Dynasty, a representative for Kardashian and Jenner denied all of Halperin's assertions.